cd83/cd83.github.io/about.md

 >
 >My name is Chris Lee and  this is my website where I will attempt to post intelligtent things, mostly about what I do with technology, as both a professional and a hobbiest.
 Every nerd needs a website... right?
 >
->What you can expect to see here: Terraform, Azure Pipelines, Raspiberry Pi, 3d Printing, Parenting in the digital age, Dungeons & Dragons & Technology... this is all assuming I actually write anything. ¯\_(ツ)_/¯
+>What you can expect to see here: Terraform, Azure Pipelines, Kubernetes, Raspiberry Pi, 3d Printing, Parenting in the digital age, Dungeons & Dragons & Technology... this is all assuming I actually write anything. ¯\\_(ツ)_/¯

 ### Contact me